-- 1. Report all injuries to proper administration, and complete accident/injury report.
-So that insurance claims can be accurately handled. - 2.
-Use sound judgment in regard to playing an athlete who may have an injury. - 3.
-Be aware that failure to follow a doctor's recommendation may lead to a liability suit.
+- 1. Report all injuries to proper administration, and complete accident/injury report, so that insurance claims can be accurately handled. - 2.
+Use sound judgment when allowing an athlete who may have an injury to practice or play. - 3.
+Ensure that you are aware of and follow the doctor's recommendations.